Adnan Sajid Khan

-Adnan Sajid Khan, is an Indian comedian and actor, popularly known by his stage name Gullu Dada and Gullu Bhai.
+Adnan Sajid Khan, is an Indian comedian and actor, popularly known by his stage names Gullu Dada and Gullu Bhai.

 Career

-He initially started as a stage singer in the 90s and eventually became an actor in 2007.
+He initially started as a stage singer in the 1990s, and became an actor in 2007.
 He is one of the most popular faces in the Deccani film industry.

-He got first break as an actor in RK Mama productions FM Fun Aur Masti in which he played the role of a local don, Gullu Dada and eventually got fame through the role.
-He is most notable for the Bollywood Movie Saajan Chale Sasural 2, directed by N.N Siddiqui.
+He got his first break as an actor in the RK Mama production FM Fun Aur Masti in which he played the role of a local don, Gullu Dada.
+He eventually got fame through the role.
+He is most notable for the Bollywood movie Saajan Chale Sasural 2, directed by N.N Siddiqui.

-He has been a part of more than 20 movies that have been made in the Hyderabadi language with most of them completing 50 days in theatres in the Nizam Circuit.
-He is known for his catchphrase Aaainn!.
+He has been a part of more than 20 movies in the Hyderabadi language, with most of them completing 50 days in theatres in the Nizam circuit.

+He is known for his catchphrase "Aaainn!"